Nokia C series (Cricket Wireless): Software

-The Nokia C2 Tava and Tennen were originally released with Android 10.
+The Nokia C2 Tava and Nokia C2 Tennen were originally released with Android 10.

 Hardware

-The Nokia C2 Tava and Tennen both run on the MediaTek Helio A22 system-on-chip paired with 2 GB of RAM.
-It is 9.1 mm thick.
-The device has a 5.45 inch IPS display.
-It has thick bezels and a chin at the bottom with the Nokia logo.
+The Nokia C2 Tava and Nokia C2 Tennen both run on the MediaTek Helio A22 System-on-Chip paired with 2 GB of RAM.
+Both phones are 9.1 mm thick and have a 5.45-inch HD+ IPS LCD display with thick bezels and a chin at the bottom.

-The Nokia C2 Tava and the Nokia C2 Tennen differ only in the colour of the devices; the Tava is sold exclusively in Tempered Blue, while the Tennen is sold in Steel colour.
+The Nokia C2 Tava and Nokia C2 Tennen differ only in the colour of the device; the Tava is sold exclusively in Tempered Blue, while the Tennen is sold in Steel colour.